aubreyrjones/orbit_rat/README.md

 It can also do other stuff, like sending scroll wheel events and keyboard keys... but the rewind operation is what it does uniquely.

+# Features

+* User defined list of stick modes and parameters to use.
+As many as you like until you run out of RAM.
+Most of what's discussed below can be set per mode.

+* Cycle through your defined modes by clicking the stick buttons.

+* REWIND - stick initiates a mouse movement, then OR returns the cursor to its starting position when you let go of the stick.

+* STUTTER - similar to rewind mode, but continually moves a set distance, rewinds, then repeats as long as you hold down the button.
+Not smooth, but allows "infinite" scrolling with limited screen real estate.

+* SIMPLE - just be a mouse cursor, no rewind.

+* SCROLL - stick movement sends scroll wheel commands.
+Useful for CAD zoom, or document scrolling.

+* User-defined stick curves, so you can tweak the sensitivity of each stick.

+* Invert or ignore any stick axis.

+* Choose mouse button(s) and/or keyboard key that is held during mouse motion.

+* Auto-calibrates joysticks by default (although not perfectly)

+* Configurable to send HID joystick events if desired for custom application code.

+* Parts are available circa Q2 2022.
+Teensy LC available despite chip shortage.
+  Joysticks and other parts available from hobby electronics suppliers (Sparkfun, Adafruit).

+# _Planned_ Features

+* Optional support for Adafruit ANO rotary encoder and nav buttons
+* RGB status LEDs (DotStar) for each stick's modes
+* PCB reference design
+* Left-handed PCB design

 # Limitations